| briandeer.com | LIAR FOR HIRE

 It's little surprise that cranks and parasites, such as this man, have attached themselves to the MMR issue.
 Nor is it surprising that they should run dirty tricks campaigns in bids to damage the reputations of honest people.
 Walker's barn-door libels appear to be backed with no assets, but, long before his latest fundraising effort, he was stupid enough to have circulated letters promoting what he calls a "campaign against" me, for which he solicited help and - you guessed it - money.
 This must ring alarm bells for prejudice and malice: meaning that those who unwisely publish or distribute his deceits must be wary of the catastrophic risk.

-With an eye on his backers' pocket-books, Walker's more recent lies have become desperate, squeezing smears from my slightest movements.
-In January 2009, for instance, he made up a moneyspinner about me joining a queue for GMC coffee [yes, indeed, a queue for coffee].
-In paragraphs published at another cranksite, he entirely concocted an incident, which GMC staff confirm to me never happened.
-Although framed in terms that he must imagine protect him from any consequences, he started his narrative with a barefaced lie - claiming, with regard to Professor Simon Murch, one of Wakefield's co-defendants, that I:
+With an eye on his backers’ pocket-books, Walker’s deceptions became desperate, squeezing smears from my slightest movements.
+In January 2009, for instance, he made up a moneyspinner about me joining a queue for GMC coffee (yes, indeed, a queue for coffee).
+In paragraphs published at another cranksite, he concocted an incident which GMC staff confirm to me never happened.
+Although framed in terms that he must imagine protect him from any consequences, Walker started his narrative with a barefaced lie – claiming, with regard to Professor Simon Murch, one of Wakefield’s co-defendants, that I:

 "proceeded to knock into the witness, and standing level with him, turned to place [my] face directly in front of the witness almost nose to nose"